 If you're under 15, you can't do the following types of work experience:

-- Some retail areas including butchery, fishmongers, tattooist and where guns and ammunition are sold
+- some retail areas including butchery, fishmongers, tattooists and where guns and ammunition are sold

 If you're under 15, you can't work in the following industries:

 Things you just can't do at all

 There's also equipment you're not allowed to use and activities you're not allowed to do, regardless of your age, when doing work experience.
 This includes things like: